downshift-js/downshift/README.md

 > `function(selectedItem: any, stateAndHelpers: object)` | optional, no useful
 > default

-Called when the user selects an item and the selected item has changed.
-Called with the item that was selected and the new state of `downshift`. (see `onStateChange` for more info on `stateAndHelpers`).
+Called when the selected item changes, either by the user selecting an item or the user clearing the selection.
+Called with the item that was selected or `null` and the new state of `downshift`. (see `onStateChange` for more info on `stateAndHelpers`).

-- `selectedItem`: The item that was just selected
+- `selectedItem`: The item that was just selected. `null` if the selection was cleared.
 - `stateAndHelpers`: This is the same thing your `children` function is called with (see [Children Function](#children-function))